Bexarotene (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Feeling always tired, low on energy, or unusually cold all the time.
+- Feeling tired, low on energy, or unusually cold

 If you notice these less serious side effects, talk with your doctor:

-- Dry skin, itching, or mild skin rash.
+- Dry skin, itching, or mild skin rash, or skin sensitivity to sunlight

 If you notice other side effects that you think are caused by this medicine, tell your doctor